SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * The location of the dashboard in the navigator, with "10000" being ordered first and "-10000" last
 * An icon which is shown next to the dashboard name in the navigator

-In the "Dashboard layout" section you can select a theme for the dashboard (one of Light, Dark, Transparent or Branded) and a default header style for the wigets (one of Regular, Border, Overlay, or Hidden).
+In the "Dashboard layout" section you can select a theme for the dashboard (one of Light, Dark, Transparent or Branded) and a default header style for the widgets (one of Regular, Border, Overlay, or Hidden).
 Moreover, you can change the default widget margin (default value is 15 px).

 A preview of the selected layout settings is displayed in the "Preview" section to check your selections.